How to prove a genuine relationship

 You're involved in a dispute where relationship status affects financial or custody arrangements

-The consequences of failing to adequately prove your relationship can be significant.
-A visa refusal may result in separation from your partner, loss of work rights, or the need to start the application process again from the beginning.
-In family law matters, inability to establish a de facto relationship when you need to may affect your entitlement to property division, maintenance, or guardianship arrangements.
+The consequences where a relationship is not adequately demonstrated can be significant.
+A visa refusal may, in some cases, result in separation of partners, loss of work rights, or the need to begin the application process again.
+In family law matters, an inability to establish a de facto relationship may affect entitlements to property division, maintenance, or guardianship arrangements.

 What to consider